Controlling the nature of a charged impurity in a bath of Feshbach dimers: Influence of the Paul trap

-\paragraph{Influence of the Paul trap --} As shown in Fig.~\ref{fig:eCol}a, the reaction rates show a significant difference between the PT and the SA.
+As shown in Fig.~\ref{fig:eCol}a, the reaction rates show a significant difference between the PT and the SA.
 In the PT the dissociation channel opens up at larger binding energies compared to the SA.
 The time-dependent fields change the dynamics of the molecule-ion collisions, such that the PT has the effect of an increased collision energy, compared to the SA.

 Moreover, the PT can suffer from imperfections that cause {so-called excess micromotion (emm) which leads to significantly higher ion kinetic energies.
 In an experiment, a common cause of emm are stray electric fields that push the ion away from the trap center such that it experiences a non-zero oscillating field.
 In Fig.~ \ref{fig:harm_emm} we present reaction rates for a PT with additional stray electric fields up to $0.6$\,Vm$^{-1}$ in transverse direction.
 We see that introducing emm has the same effect as scattering with a higher collision energy.
 In state-of-the-art Paul traps, stray electric fields can be eliminated down to $\sim$~0.1~Vm$^{-1}$~\cite{Harter:2013,Keller:2015,Feldker:2020}.
 We conclude that the crossover regime to molecular ion formation should remain observable at realistic emm levels.
 At the same time, applying well controlled electric fields will allow us to tune the collision energy without influencing the molecule density or the trap depth of the Paul trap as has been demonstrated for atom-ion collisions \cite{Harter:2013,Feldker:2020}.}